Financial-Times/x-dash/components/x-teaser/readme.md

 - Headshot, an image of the content author when content is published in their column
 - Video, for video content able to play videos in-situ
 - Custom slot, a free slot to insert custom components or markup
+- Promotional content, a slot to insert promotional content of different types such as but not limited to: clips, interactive graphics, etc.

 ![screenshot of a teaser with features highlighted](https://user-images.githubusercontent.com/271645/38372758-7b55beac-38e7-11e8-9529-6286f384b7ce.png)